コンテンツにスキップ

 The 70-year-old building was once a bar called "Gassan," and was frequented by reporters covering former Prime Minister Yoshida Shigeru.

-When you enter, you will find an Ajiro ceiling and a dirt floor.
-It's already a retro parade, with a counter reminiscent of a standing bar, a mirror with the words ``Gassan Sane'' written on it, a letterpress printing machine, and a writing desk and Japanese chest of drawers in the tatami room.
-As much as possible, the interior remains as it was in the past.
+When you go inside, you'll find a wicker ceiling and a dirt floor.
+There's a counter reminiscent of a standing bar, a mirror with "Gassan San'e" written on it, a letterpress printing machine, a writing desk and a Japanese chest in the tatami room - it's a parade of retro elements.
+As much as possible, the interior has been left as it was in the old days.

-People who have lived in this area for a long time often bring medicine boxes, prop boxes, and other items to us because they don't need them anymore.
+People who have lived in the area for a long time often bring medicine boxes or tool boxes that they no longer need and give to the shop.

 At first glance, Tsukiyama appears to be an antiques store, but it is actually a select shop that mainly carries crafts by artists active in the Oiso area.

-At the same time, it has become a place to disseminate design from various aspects, including a design office, gallery, and workshop.
-The store is manned by 14 people, including writers and designers, and Kazuki Sato of AUI-AO Design, who has been involved with the store since its launch in 2014, is especially focused on promoting the appeal of letterpress printing.
-If you make a reservation, you can also have your business cards made with letterpress printing.
+At the same time, it serves as a place for disseminating design from various angles, including as a design office, gallery, and workshop.
+The store is tended by 14 people, including writers and designers, and Kazuki Sato of AUI-AO Design, who has been involved since the store's launch in 2014, is particularly dedicated to promoting the appeal of letterpress printing.
+If you make a reservation, you can also have your business cards made using letterpress printing.

-In addition to the appeal of letterpress, Mr. Sato says, ``I try to design something with a twist that will make the person who holds it use their brain.''
+In addition to the appeal of letterpress, Sato says, "I try to design things with a twist that will make people use their brains when they hold them."

 They're all so funny and stylish, you'll want to give them as gifts or write them to someone.

-Tsukiyama also serves as a permanent store for artists participating in the Oiso Market, which is held at Oiso Port on the third Sunday of the month.
-For those who can't go to the market, you can find unique works here.
+Tsukiyama also serves as a permanent store for artists who participate in the Oiso Market, which is held at Oiso Port on the third Sunday of every month.
+Those who can't make it to the market can find unique works here.

-In the room on the second floor that was said to have been used by the waitress, there were many handmade items such as pottery made by artists and old cloth selected by the owner of the gallery ``Nanohana'' in Odawara.
+In the room on the second floor that the waitress had used, there was a wide selection of handmade items, including pottery by artists and antique fabrics, all selected by the owner of Nanohana Gallery in Odawara.

 A bright room with plenty of sunlight.
 Perhaps the waitresses were taking a break here, lying down or chatting with a rice cracker in hand.